JuliaQuantumControl/QuOptimalControl.jl/README.md

 **Current status: very WIP!**

-**If you'd like to help, please get in touch with me! @nv_alastair on Twitter or somehow through Github!**
+**If you'd like to help, please get in touch with me!
+You can reach me @nv_alastair on Twitter or I guess by opening an issue on here...?**

 **Need to add citations, Shai Machnes, Ville Bergholm, Steffen Glaser, Thomas Schulte-Herbruggen et al.**